svt/gradle-yapp-publisher-plugin/README.md

 * Maven Central Publishing
 * Gradle Portal Publishing
+* GitLab Publishing
 * Signing
-* Choose between Build file, properties or System Environment Configuration
+* Build file, Properties or System Environment Configuration
-* Semi smart configuration
+* Semi smart configuration (called semi smart because it is not really that eally :)

 ## How does it work?